WSB EXCLUSIVE SPEAKER

 For over 35 years, Secretary Carter has leveraged his experience in national security, technology, and innovation to defend the United States and make a better world.
 He has done so under presidents of both political parties as well as in the private sector.
 Most recently, he served as Secretary of Defense and before that in the number two (“COO”) and number three (“weapons czar”) positions.
 He was awarded the Defense Distinguished Service Medal, the Department’s highest civilian honor, on five separate occasions.

 As Secretary of Defense from 2015 to 2017, he pushed the Pentagon to “think outside its five-sided box.”
-He led the creation of the military campaign and international coalition to destroy ISIS, designed and executed the strategic pivot to the Asia-Pacific, established a new playbook for the U.S. and NATO to confront Russia’s aggression, and launched a national cyber strategy.
+He led the creation of the military campaign and international coalition to destroy ISIS, designed and executed the strategic pivot to the Indo-Asia-Pacific, established a new playbook for the U.S. and NATO to confront Russia’s aggression, and launched the first national cyber strategy.

 He earned a BA from Yale University and a PhD in theoretical physics from Oxford University where he was a Rhodes Scholar.
 Carter is the author or co-author of over 12 books and more than one-hundred articles on physics, technology, national security, and management.

 The Imperative to Innovate: Transformational Leadership for Business